wazuh/wazuh-documentation/source/user-manual/reference/centralized-configuration.rst

        }
     }

-5. Manual update
+5. Restarting the agent

+By default, the agent restarts by itself automatically when it receives a new shared configuration.

-If ``auto_restart`` has been disabled, the agent will have to be manually restarted so that the new ``agent.conf`` file will be used.
+If ``auto_restart`` has been disabled (in the ``<client>`` section of :doc:`Local configuration <ossec-conf/index>`), the agent will have to be manually restarted so that the new ``agent.conf`` file will be used.
 This can be done as follows:

 .. code-block:: console